The Best Spray Paint for Glass (2023 Guide & Video For a Perfect Finish)

 Best Spray Paint for Glass: Sea Glass Finish

-But, I found an alternate way to create a sea glass effect that is flawless every stinkin’ time.
+But, I found a great way to create a sea glass effect that is flawless every stinkin’ time.
 To do this, it will take a couple of cans of spray paint.
-First, spray on Krylon’s Stained Glass (NOT Krylon’s Sea Glass) in a few thin coats or to the depth of color you want.
+First, spray on Krylon’s Stained Glass (NOT Krylon’s Sea Glass Spray Paint) in a few light layers to get the depth of color you want.

 Yes, I know you are having to buy another can of spray paint but I assure you that this will give you a beautiful, even sea glass finish on glass every time!
 You can see the process in detail in the video above.